 Driving the evolution of the art here are true originals like Saigon Ink’s Danis Nguyen and next-generation social media-savvy artists like Chun Hack.

-From old-school to black line and geometric patterns, tattoo artists in Saigon run the whole range of styles.
-Prices to get inked here are low.
+From old-school to black lines and geometric patterns, tattoo artists in Saigon run the whole range of styles.
+Prices to get inked here are pretty affordable.
 Especially when you compare Ho Chi Minh City to international tattoo capitals like London, LA, and San Francisco, where you will often pay three or four times higher—although this can vary dramatically depending on the artist.
 It’s a disparity that might lead to a boom in tattoo tourism once word gets out.

 “If you do something for many years, over and over, day after day, eventually there will be a moment when you understand it deeply,” Danis smiles as we sit down with him in the back of this ten-artist Saigon Ink studio.
 His reputation was reinforced in 2015 when he was featured in the lavishly illustrated World Atlas of Tattoo.